SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 Timeseries, connectome, and confounds removal are all implemented through NiLearn.

 The current study used three metrics from {cite:t}`ciric_benchmarking_2017` to evaluate the denosing results:
-1. Quality control / functional connectivity (QCFC {cite:p}`power_recent_2015`): Partial correlation between motion and connectivity with age and sex as covariates
+1. Quality control / functional connectivity (QCFC {cite:p}`power_recent_2015`): Partial correlation between motion and connectivity with age and sex as covariates; multiple comparison in the significant testing is controled with false positive rate correction.
 2. Distance-dependent effects of motion on connectivity {cite:p}`power_spurious_2012`
 3. Network identifiability based on Louvain method of community detection {cite:p}`satterthwaite_impact_2012` implemented by Brain Connnectome Toolbox